What is a PHISHING SCAM

 HOW TO spot a PHISHING scam

-To identify phishing scams in unsolicited calls, messages (SMS, Whatsapp) or emails, always be suspicious if the message:
+To identify phishing scams in unsolicited calls, messages (SMS, Whatsapp), emails or deceptive websites, always be suspicious if the message:

 « Includes a request to verify personal information, such as financial details or a password